-North Korea Drops Testing Moratorium, But Leaves Door Open To U.S. Nuclear Talks
+Why North Korea's Kim Jong Un May Be Leaving The Door Open To Nuclear Talks

-He pointed to ongoing U.S.-South Korean joint military drills, which Kim argued President Trump had promised to stop, and U.S. sales of advanced weapons to South Korea.
-The U.S. has, in fact, scaled back military exercises to facilitate diplomacy, but has also sold F-35 fighter jets to South Korea.

-Under such circumstances, Kim told the plenum, there is no reason "for us to get unilaterally bound to the commitment any longer," adding that the U.S. stance was "chilling our efforts for worldwide nuclear disarmament and non-proliferation."
+Some analysts believe a key reason behind his calculations may be President Trump's prospects for surviving an impeachment process and possibly winning a second term in the White House.

+Pyongyang has said it has no intention of handing President Trump any victories on denuclearization, but officials see Trump's eagerness to tout achievements to his domestic audience as a source of leverage.

-Rather than marking the complete collapse of negotiations or diplomacy, Kim acknowledged the current stalemate with the U.S., but insisted he would not passively wait for things to improve.
+In remarks carried by state media, Kim on Tuesday had plenty of tough words for the U.S. as he addressed a plenum of the ruling Workers Party Central Committee.
+He acknowledged the countries' current stalemate on nuclear talks, but insisted he would not passively wait for things to improve.

 "We should never dream that the U.S. and the hostile forces would leave us alone to live in peace, but we should make [a] frontal breakthrough with the might of self-reliance," he told the plenum as it wrapped up four days of meetings.

-Even before Kim's remarks, analysts predicted that if he ended his nuclear moratorium and walked out on talks with the U.S., it would leave the door open for further negotiations.
+North Korea expert Park Hyeong-jung predicted that outcome even before the speech.

-"I don't think it will take any action to damage its relationship with the U.S. irreparably," says Park Hyeong-jung, a North Korea expert at the Korea Institute for National Unification, a government think tank in Seoul.
+Park is with the Korea Institute for National Unification, a government think tank in Seoul, and says Pyongyang will not "take any action to damage its relationship with the U.S. irreparably."

-Pyongyang had warned it could take a more hardline "new way" if the U.S. failed to meet its demands for concessions by year's end.
-But the deadline passed, and Kim made no mention of any policy shift in his speech.
+Pyongyang had warned it could take a tougher "new way" if the U.S. failed to meet its demands for concessions by year's end.

-"Kim Jong Un will have to stage some anger at the U.S. and chastise them" for ignoring his deadline, Park predicts, but could be willing to return to the negotiating table by summer if the U.S. shows signs of accommodating Pyongyang.
+"Kim Jong Un will have to stage some anger at the U.S. and chastise them" for ignoring his year end deadline, Park predicts, but could be willing to return to the negotiating table by summer if the U.S. shows signs of accommodating Pyongyang.

-Analysts believe Donald Trump's prospects for surviving an impeachment process and winning a second term in the White House are key to Pyongyang's calculations, and are likely the main reason Kim left the door open to negotiations.

-And while Pyongyang has said they have no intention of handing Trump any victories, they see his eagerness to tout his achievements to a domestic audience as a source of leverage over him.

-On the other hand, "if they calculate that President Trump won't be re-elected next year, then their approach is going to fundamentally change," Go says, and Pyongyang could unleash provocations that leave little room for compromise.
+Still, a lot could happen in U.S. politics by summer.
+"If they calculate that President Trump won't be re-elected next year," says analyst Go, "then their approach is going to fundamentally change."
+At that point, Go says, Pyongyang could unleash provocations that leave little room for compromise.

-But analysts also see a prolonged stalemate over North Korea's nukes as all but inevitable.
+For now, analysts see a prolonged stalemate over North Korea's nukes as all but inevitable.

 "Nuclear weapons are very good for self-defense, and for preserving the existing status quo," argues Texas A&M University political scientist Matt Fuhrmann.
 But he says they're not especially useful for forcing changes to the status quo, as in "using nuclear threats to blackmail your adversaries."

-Fuhrmann says that Kim Jong Un has been "relatively successful" in acquiring nuclear weapons in order to ensure the survival of his regime, and it is unlikely that he could be compelled to give them up.
+Fuhrmann says that Kim has been "relatively successful" in acquiring nuclear weapons in order to ensure the survival of his regime, and it is unlikely that he could be compelled to give them up.

 But using nuclear threats to extract concessions from the U.S., such as security guarantees or the sanctions relief Pyongyang seeks, would be far more difficult.
 This is because actually using the nukes would all but ensure the regime's extinction, Fuhrmann says, even if they continue to build their arsenal.